apify/apify-client-python/docs/index.md

 # Collection clients do not require a parameter
 actor_collection_client = apify_client.actors()

-# Create an actor with the name: my-actor
+# Create an Actor with the name: my-Actor
 my_actor = actor_collection_client.create(name='my-actor')

-# List all of your actors
+# List all of your Actors
 actor_list = actor_collection_client.list().items
 ```